kashifkhan0771/utils/readME.md

 - **FormatFileSize**: Formats a file size given in bytes into a human-readable string with appropriate units (B, KB, MB, GB, TB).

+- **FindFiles**: Searches for files with the specified extension in the given root directory and returns a slice of matching file paths.

 ---

 ## Examples: